What is Shared Line Appearance (SLA)?

 Yeastar S-Series VoIP PBX and Yeastar Cloud PBX supports VoIP SLA, which maps the key with LED light on a multi-line phone to different external lines.
 Shared Line Appearance (SLA) feature not only helps users share SIP trunks and FXO trunks but also helps monitor the status of the shared line – through BLF (Busy Lamp Field) key on IP phones, which can display as Idle, Ringing or On a Call.

-- When an incoming call is received, all the SLA stations are informed of it and may join it if the shared line allows to barge in.
+- When an incoming call is received, all the SLA stations (extensions allowed to access the shared line) will be informed of the call and may join it if the shared line allows to barge in.

 - When an outgoing call is made by one SLA station, all members shared with the same line are informed about the call, and will be blocked from this line appearance until the line goes back to idle or the call is put on hold.

-- Enable SLA feature on a FXO trunk or VoIP trunk.
+- Enable SLA feature on an FXO trunk or VoIP trunk.

 - Create SLA Stations.

 - Configure BLF keys for the shared line on the stations’ IP phones.
 The BLF key value is “extension number_trunkname

 You need at least two IP phones to set up SLA.
 In a boss-assistant scenario, the boss will share the FXO trunk 5503305 with the assistant.
 If the boss’s phone is extension 5000 and the assistant’s phone is 1000, then you can set up a shared line by following these steps:

 1.Go to Settings > PBX> Trunks, edit the FXO trunk.
 Check the option Enable SLA and configure SLA options.